tigera-solutions/cc-eks-observability-workshop/modules/module-1-getting-started.md

 ## Prerequisites

-## Set up and configure your environment to work with AWS resources.
+## Set up and configure your environment to work with AWS resources

 >At the instructor-led workshop this module can be skipped as a workspace environment will be provided.